NexPlayer/Android-SDK/advanced.md

 In particular, the `NexCaptionPainter` in an application requires the following information:

-- `Rendering Area Information:` Whenever the video output in an application UI changes its size or the orientation changes, the new size information should also be passed to the `NexCaptionPainter`class by calling the
+- `Rendering Area Information:` Whenever the video output in an application UI changes its size or the orientation changes, the new size information should also be passed to the `NexCaptionPainter`class by calling the `NexCaptionPainter.setRenderingArea` method.
-    `NexCaptionPainter.setRenderingArea` method.
 - `New Caption Data:` Whenever new caption data is received, it should be passed to the `NexCaptionPainter`     by calling the `NexCaptionPainter.setDataSource` method.

 When it is necessary to clear captions from the screen, for example when seeking in or stopping content, calling the `NexCaptionPainter.clear` method will remove the captions existing on the screen.

 When you want to set attributes to the captions, the `NexCaptionSetting` should be passed to `NexCaptionPainter` by calling the `NexCaptionPainter.setUserCaptionSettings` method.

-**Public Attributes**

-- `SparseIntArray cachedMappedFontColors`

-**Protected Member Functions**

-- `void onLayout (boolean changed, int l, int t, int r, int b)`

 #### NexCaptionPainter(Context context,int captionType)